 What is a Broody Hen?

 A broody hen is a hen that decides it is time to start a family!
 Instead of laying her daily egg and leaving the nest, she stays to keep it warm.
-Not only that, but she will also stay to keep the other hens’ eggs warm too!
+Not only that, but she will also linger to keep the other hens’ eggs warm too!

-How Do I know If My Hen Is Broody?
+How Do I Know If My Hen Is Broody?

-All of this may seem quite adorable to the novice chicken-owner, but there are a few problems associated with being broody, including:
+All of this may seem quite adorable to the novice chicken owner.
+But there are a few problems associated with being broody, including:

 Problems With a Broody Chicken?